MansMeg/IntroML/README.md

 be more clear about VG is probably going to mean that you need to do more if you are not very skilled.

+### Reassessing grades
+Grades are not subject to appeal.
+However, a grading decision must be reassessed if it is clearly incorrect.
+Grades can never be lowered.
+If students want grades to be reassessed, they should contact the course administration who will distribute a form for reassessment the students have to fill out.

+### Re-taking the course
+If you fail or drop-out from the course you will need to re-take all assignments and redo the mini-project next time the course is given.

 ## Course Literature and Video Material
 Below are the main references for the course.
 All books are available free online.
 Some articles may need access from an Uppsala University network.